AI Agent Capabilities

 (Scroll down or click the links below for details on each feature.)

-1. Explore MCP Tool Integration (Intermediate)
+1. Explore MCP Servers (Intermediate)

 Connect your agents to a vast ecosystem of tools and services via the Model Context Protocol (MCP).
 Access thousands of open-source MCP servers or integrate your own to significantly expand agent capabilities (e.g., accessing databases, external APIs, specific knowledge bases).

-➡️ Learn more: MCP Integrations
+➡️ Learn more: Integrate MCP Servers

-3. Set Up Auto Reply Triggers (Intermediate)
+2. Set Up Auto Reply Triggers (Intermediate)

 Enable agents to react instantly to incoming messages or events in real-time.
 Configure triggers based on message creator, number of messages created, or time elapsed since last message.